merlins-lair/ArchScripts/README.md

 # Creating user account - Run commands below & replace "USERNAME" with your preferred username.
 arch-chroot /mnt

-passwd # This is your ROOT password useradd -m -g users -G wheel,storage,power -s /bin/bash USERNAME passwd USERNAME # This is your USER password sed -i 's/^# %wheel ALL=(ALL:ALL) ALL/%wheel ALL=(ALL:ALL) ALL/' /etc/sudoers echo "Defaults rootpw" >> /etc/sudoers
+passwd # Set your ROOT password useradd -m -g users -G wheel,storage,power -s /bin/bash USERNAME passwd USERNAME # Set your USER password sed -i 's/^# %wheel ALL=(ALL:ALL) ALL/%wheel ALL=(ALL:ALL) ALL/' /etc/sudoers echo "Defaults rootpw" >> /etc/sudoers